Rules & Tips

 All hunters must sign a release form.

-No alcoholic beverages will be allowed either before or during the hunt.
+No alcoholic beverages will be allowed either before or during the hunting.

 No does are to be shot on any stand that overlooks a food plot.

-Safety belts must be used in all stands except house stands.
+Safety belts/harness must be used in all stands except house stands.

 All rules are strictly enforced.
 Any deviation from these rules, you will be asked to leave the property and your hunt ended.